Last Things #15: The Judgment Seat of Christ

 Last Things #11: Rapture and Tribulation and Millennium — Oh My!

 Encore Post: Many of our evangelical brothers and sisters are fascinated by Biblical prophecy.
 Seeing the evil around us, they are convinced that we are living in the very last years and months before Christ returns to raise the dead, bring an end to sin, death and the power of the devil, gather all in the final judgement and begin the marriage feast of the lamb that has no end.
-They are not alone — in every period of time, Christians were convinced they were living in such times — even St. Paul and Martin Luther!
+They are not alone — in every period, Christians were convinced they were living in such times — even St. Paul and Martin Luther!

-What makes their view unique in the history of the church is they accept a theological view called Dispensationalism, a Christian school of thought that was born in the 1800s.
+What makes their view unique in the church’s history is they accept a theological view called Dispensationalism, a Christian school of thought that was born in the 1800s.
 It adopted the ancient view that Christ would reign on earth literally for 1000 years after he returned in glory.
 It set this view in a way of looking at history inspired by the 19th century cultural movement known as Romanticism.
 Dispensationalism was developed by Charles Nelson Darby, D. L. Moody and C. I. Scofield.

-Dispensationalists believe that God divided the world into seven dispensations (also called economies and administrations).
-In each age God supposedly revealed himself in different ways.
+Dispensationalists believe God divided the world into seven dispensations (also called economies and administrations).
+In each age, God supposedly revealed himself in different ways.
 Salvation was offered according to different plans for each age (for example, under the Law of Moses, salvation was by works, but in the church age, by grace) and humans were held accountable to the set of rules for that age.
 They get to these views by treating at face value prophecies written in figurative and symbolic language and using the interpretations they discover to understand in a complex way the simple and clear words of Jesus and the apostles.

-For them, this age will come to an end when events predicted in prophecy occur.
+For them, this age will end when events predicted in prophecy occur.
 They look to current events to fulfill these prophecies, treating the Bible as a giant algebra problem.
-Some have used such calculations to predict end time events.
+Some have used such calculations to predict end-time events.
 Among these are the rapture, when all true Christians will suddenly be removed from the world, leaving only unbelievers, the Tribulation, when they will be punished, and those who come to faith seeing these events are persecuted and the Millennium, when Christ and the church will rule the world a thousand years.
-Two problems with this: Christ promised that he would return suddenly and the last judgement follow immediately (so the Bible is not an algebra problem) and these versions of a rapture, millennium and tribulation are not in the Bible.
+Two problems with this: Christ promised he would return suddenly and the last judgement follows immediately (so the Bible is not an algebra problem) and these versions of a rapture, millennium and tribulation are not in the Bible.

 Rev. Robert E. Smith